-Complaint data submissions for MY 2020 from the reporting entities met an error rate threshold of one-percent in order to be accepted through the web-based validation application.
-This collection tool validated data submissions based on established data categories and elements and acceptable standardized formats.
-OPA and its public reporting contractor, the National Committee for Quality Assurance (NCQA), conducted additional quality assurance reviews to validate the complaint submissions while preparing the data for analysis.
+The MY 2022 complaint data submissions from the reporting entities had to meet an error rate threshold of one percent or less to be accepted through the web-based validation application.
+This collection tool validated data submissions based on established data categories and elements and acceptable standard formats.

+CDII and its public reporting contractor, the National Committee for Quality Assurance (NCQA), conducted additional quality assurance reviews to validate the complaint submissions while preparing the data for analysis.
 Reporting entities provided guidance or resubmitted data corrections as needed to address any issues noted through the validation and quality assurance activities.

-OPA's data analysis was reviewed by NCQA prior to the OPA program transfer to CDII.
-The data analysis pertaining to their programs was further reviewed by the reporting entities prior to publication by CDII.
+CDII's data analysis was reviewed by NCQA.
+The reporting entities also validated this Report's analysis regarding their respective programs.